Skill-Evolving Grounded Reasoning for Free-Text Promptable 3D Medical Image Segmentation: Methodology

 Formally, \methodname-Trace consists of tuples:

-where $V_i$ is a 3D volume, $q_i$ is a raw free-text request, and $y_i$ is a highly structured output containing \texttt{<evidence>} $e_i$, \texttt{<rationale>} $r_i$, and an executable \texttt{<answer>} $a_i$.
-Specifically, the raw request $q_i$ is synthesized by an instruction-tuned large language model to mimic heterogeneous clinical contexts (e.g., radiology note, referral, consult question), producing diverse styles and levels of underspecification.
-We design $y_i$ as this specific triplet to explicitly decouple the cognitive steps of intent resolution.
-The evidence $e_i$ enforces perception by isolating observable anatomical cues from $V_i$; the rationale $r_i$ enforces logical reasoning by linking the ambiguous text $q_i$ to these visual cues; and the answer $a_i$ formulates the final target representation.
+where $V_i$ is a 3D volume, $q_i$ is a raw free-text request, and $y_i$ is a structured reasoning response containing \texttt{<evidence>} $e_i$, \texttt{<rationale>} $r_i$, and an executable \texttt{<answer>} $a_i$.
+Specifically, each raw request $q_i$ is generated under one of eight predefined clinical styles (e.g., radiology note and consult question), producing diverse styles and levels of underspecification.
+We structure the response $y_i$ as this triplet to explicitly decouple the cognitive steps of intent resolution.
+Within $y_i$, the evidence $e_i$ enforces perception by isolating observable visual cues from $V_i$, the rationale $r_i$ enforces logical reasoning by linking the ambiguous text $q_i$ to these visual cues, and the answer $a_i$ formulates the final target representation.
+To augment $y_i$ with modular steps, we also design the skill bank \(\tau_i\), which includes explicit skills such as spatial relation reasoning and synonym normalization.

-To enforce grounding, each volume is rendered into a multi-view 2D representation $\mathcal{I}_i=\mathcal{R}(V_i)=\{I_{i,m}\}_{m=1}^{M}$.
-The trace $\tau_i$ augments $y_i$ with explicit skill tags.
-We synthesize $\tau_i$ using a high-capacity vision-language model (VLM) conditioned on $(q_i, e_i)$, generating intent-preserving explanations and skill-tags that are strictly consistent with the final executable $a_i$.
-We randomly sample 5\% of instances for expert review to verify clinical plausibility.
-The final SEER-Trace is a curated corpus of 22{,}330 multimodal instruction instances from 1{,}811 cases.
+We render each volume into a multi-view 2D representation $\mathcal{I}_i=\mathcal{R}(V_i)=\{I_{i,m}\}_{m=1}^{M}$.
+We then use a large language model with constrained prompting to generate $q_i$ and a high-capacity vision-language model (VLM) conditioned on $(\mathcal{I}_i, q_i)$ to synthesize $y_i$ and $\tau_i$, generating intent-preserving explanations and skill tags that are strictly consistent with the volumes and requests.

+To avoid hallucinations, we constrained each request $q_i$ by target aliases, visual priors, and forbidden terms to preserve clinical intent and reduce trivial label leakage.
+We also checked each candidate $y_i$ for semantic equivalence with the intended target and compatibility with the frozen backbone.
+Furthermore, we randomly sampled 5\% of tuples for expert audit to verify clinical plausibility.
+In the expert audit, only 7 out of 1,120 randomly sampled instances were flagged as abnormal, yielding a 0.63\% abnormal rate, which supports the reliability of the full \methodname-Trace dataset.
+The final \methodname-Trace dataset contains 22,330 multimodal instruction instances from 1,811 cases.